y43fan/y43fan_sidequest_W2/README.md

 ## Project Title

-GBDA302 Week 2 Example 1: Blob (Breathing Animation)
+GBDA302 Week 2 Side Quest 2: Blob (Breathing Animation) Evoking an Emotion

 ---

 ## Authors

-Karen Cochrane and David Han
+Karen Cochrane and David Han (Original Template)
+Yukie Fan (Edited to fit Side Quest Requirements)

 ---

 ## Description

-A simple animated “blob” made from a ring of points.
-Perlin noise perturbs the radius over time to create an organic, breathing effect.
-No input yet.
+An edited version of the template provided meant to change the blob to representa certain emotion.
+As per the Side Quest, the edited blob is to represent frustration.

 ---